isaacnmm/pestpolicy-hugo2XX/content/posts/best-termite-bait-stations/index.md

 layout: post
 ---

-[Termite](https://pestpolicy.com/best-termite-killer/) bait stations provide an effective and convenient way of getting rid of termites from homes. - You wont have to dig into your garden or house foundations with a bait station to eliminate termites. - Since the baiting system operates below the ground surface, your family and pets would be exposed to toxic chemicals.
+[Termite](https://pestpolicy.com/best-termite-killer/)bait stations provide an effective and convenient way of getting rid of termites from homes. - You wont have to dig into your garden or house foundations with a bait station to eliminate termites. - Since the baiting system operates below the ground surface, your family and pets would be exposed to toxic chemicals.

-This guide features the [best](https://pestpolicy.com/best-chipmunk-repellents/) termite bait stations in the market, a buyers guide, and tips for making the best use of the bait stations. **Check these bait stations. **
+This guide features the [best](https://pestpolicy.com/best-chipmunk-repellents/)termite bait stations in the market, a buyers guide, and tips for making the best use of the bait stations. **Check these bait stations. **

 ##  [1. #1 Top Pick:**Advance Termite Detection Baiting Station**](https://www.amazon.com/dp/B01LD5PQQ8/?tag=p-policy-20)